Stokely Athletic Center

-The Stokely Athletic Center was an on-campus arena located at the University of Tennessee in Knoxville, Tennessee, United States which was demolished in 2014.
+Stokely Athletics Center was an on-campus arena located at the University of Tennessee in Knoxville, Tennessee, United States which was demolished in 2014.
 It was home to the men's and women's basketball teams from 1958 until the opening of Thompson-Boling Arena in 1987.
 In 2008, the Lady Vol volleyball team also left Stokely for Thompson–Boling Arena.
 It was located about a block from both the new arena and Neyland Stadium.
 The Stokley Center replaced Alumni Gymnasium, a 3,200-seat arena-auditorium built in 1931 which had hosted the SEC basketball tournament four times (1936, '37, '39, and '40).

 History

 It was originally built in 1958 as the University of Tennessee Armory-Fieldhouse to accommodate larger on-campus crowds.
 It originally housed 7,800 people in the elongated building, with permanent seating in the west end and temporary seating lining the rest of the arena, which was also used for the ROTC, indoor track, and other events.

+Arguably, the most famous basketball game occurred during the historic 1965-66 season.
+Kentucky had defeated Tennessee 78-64, in Lexington, on February 26, 1966.
+Notably, Howard Bayne was unable to play for the Vols in that game due to an injured ankle.
+Kentucky had the next week off, while Tennessee won at Georgia Tech on February 28, 1966, 58-47.
+Kentucky came into the rematch ranked #1 in the country and was undefeated, at 23-0.
+Tennessee needed a win just to tie for 3rd in the SEC.
+On March 5, 1966, a standing room only crowd of over 7500 in the old UT Armory Fieldhouse (later that year expanded to over 12,000 and renamed Stokely Athletic Center, noted below) witnessed the upset of college basketball's regular season.
+The Vols led almost the entire way, winning 69-62.
+Two sport star Ron Widby, Red Robbins and Howard Bayne led Tennessee with a combined 52 points and 33 rebounds, while future NBA coaching legend, Pat Riley, led Kentucky with 22 points.
+Tennessee finished 20-8, while Kentucky went on to the NCAA Championship game, where they bowed to Texas Western (now UTEP), 72-65, at Maryland's Cole Fieldhouse, and finished 27-2.
+The historic championship game featured the all-black starting five of Texas Western against the all-white starting five of Kentucky.

-However, by the mid-1960s the fieldhouse was already becoming obsolete for its size, in no small part due to the Vols' rise to prominence under coach Ray Mears.
-A $500,000 gift from industrialist William B. Stokely was the impetus for an expansion to 12,700 seats in 1966, when the building was renamed for Stokely and his family.
+By the mid-1960s the fieldhouse was becoming obsolete for its size, in no small part due to the Vols' rise to prominence under coach Ray Mears.
+A $500,000 gift from industrialist William B. Stokely, Jr., was the impetus for an expansion to 12,700 seats in 1966, when the building was renamed for Stokely and his family.
+The cornerstone for the expansion was laid on May 7, 1966.

 Permanent seating was installed on the other three sides, including balcony seating on the north and south sides.
 The arena had originally been designed to expand to 12,000 people in the original layout.